dennisnyarko/dennisnyarko/README.md

 <h1 align="center">Hi there 👋 I'm Dennis Nyarko.</h1>

 ### 🤔 About Me
 I am a results-driven developer with experience in delivering software solutions.
 I am a quick learner and have a strong understanding of software development methodologies and best practices.
 I am passionate about technology and I am always looking for new ways to improve my skills and stay up-to-date with the latest industry trends.
 I am a strong communicator and can work effectively in a team environment.
-With backend development being my main focus, below is an overview on my tech stack & skills:
+Below is an overview on my tech stack & skills:

 ### 👨‍💻 Skills & Stack